alvarogonzalezferrer/zerozeroufo/README.md

 *Thanks to the magic of [js-dos](https://js-dos.com/) , you can play online this game.*

+## Download for MS-DOS 💾

+Go to release section : https://github.com/alvarogonzalezferrer/zerozeroufo/releases

+Play it on real hardware, or DOSBOX!

 ## About the Game

 A open source game that you play as a UFO 🛸